Development Media International: Giving What We Can

 Effective altruism advocacy organization Giving What We Can published a blog post about DMI by Emma Howard on May 27, 2014.
 This was the organization's first close look at DMI.
 Previously, Giving What We Can had mentioned DMI's ongoing randomized controlled trial as an example of real-world national-scale randomization.

 The Life You Can Save

-Effective altruism organization The LIfe You Can Save considers DMI one of its recommended charities.
-On June 2020 The Life You Can Save Australia also added DMI to its list of recommend charities.
+Effective altruism organization The Life You Can Save considers DMI one of its recommended charities.
+In June 2020 The Life You Can Save Australia also added DMI to its list of recommend charities.

 Media reception

 Will Snell of DMI appeared on a panel sponsored by The Guardian on careers in international development.
 Additionally, Roy Head, CEO of DMI, gave an interview to The Guardian.

 Daniel Avis of SOAS Radio interviewed Roy Head, CEO of DMI, on World Radio Day to discuss DMI's work.